Roaring or yawning? Incredible sleepy wildlife moments

 Yawning occurs in just about every vertebrate animal.
 And yawning in many animals, including birds, is frequently associated with drowsiness.
 But not exclusively.

 For example, while most species of birds open their beaks in a fair impression of a mammalian yawn, no one has yet proven whether or not this "jaw stretching" also regularly includes the inhalation and exhalation of air.
-Some species of penguin employ yawning as part as part of their courtship ritual.
+Some species of penguin employ yawning as part of their courtship ritual.
 And for other noisy and gregarious birds like parrots, yawning serves as a social signal.

 With primates, yawning is a sign of sleepiness.
 But a yawn can also convey complex social messages, for example, to demonstrate friendliness and aggression.
 Furthermore, yawning can be contagious.